-KBBS Report of the Month
+KBBS Featured Report

 You can find details of the scheme and how to apply on the main bursary scheme page.
-Here we regularly feature a report from one of the beneficiaries:
+Here we regularly feature a report from one of the beneficiaries.

 The Kenneth Black Bursary Scheme will consider giving financial support for horticultural workshops, conferences and symposiums, as in this case:

 A tour of Kyrgyzstan between 18th June and 4th July 2018 Andrea Topalovic Arthan

 The ultimate aim of the travel scholarship to Kyrgyzstan was to undertake a broad study of wildflower meadows in a number of distinct locations within the country.
 The sites were carefully chosen to encompass the wide variety of meadows found in Kyrgyzstan.